Clsides189/CourseInfo/README.md

 - Displays course information in a neatly formatted box
 - Provides helpful error messages when an invalid course number is entered
 - Handles input in case-insensitive manner
-- Includes detailed documentation and basic unit testing
+- Includes detailed documentation and unit testing
+- Automatically tested using GitHub Actions

 ## ▶ How To Run
 - Ensure Python 3 is installed